WNY Raptor and Wildlife Care, Inc.

 Xander, Red-tailed hawk surrogate

 One pillar of WNY Raptor's mission is to expand on the current research on post-release success in wildlife after it has been rehabilitated and released.
 We have specific projects dedicated to post-release success on red-tailed hawks.
 The research allows us to document the behaviors of our released hawks.
-This project is funded primarily by a grant donated by the ROBERT SCHUMANN FOUNDATION.
-We cannot thank you enough for your support of wildlife conservation.
+This project is funded primarily by a grant donated by a private foundation.
+We are looking on ways to expand our project and happy to collaborate with other groups doing similar projects.

 "Maverick"